 If a DUI incident resulted in someone's serious bodily injury or death, a second DUI will be elevated to a felony charge, with a mandatory prison sentence required by law.

-In order for the State of Florida to convict a person of a Second DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person:
+For the state of Florida to convict a person of a second DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person:

-- Drove or was in actual physical control of a vehicle; and
+- Drove or was in actual physical control of a vehicle

-- While driving or in actual physical control of the vehicle, had a BAC of 0.08 or more grams of alcohol per 100 milliliters of blood or 210 liters of breath, or was under the influence of alcoholic beverages, a chemical substance, or a controlled substance to the extent that his or her normal faculties were impaired; and
+- While driving or in actual physical control of the vehicle, had a BAC of 0.08 or more grams of alcohol per 100 milliliters of blood or 210 liters of breath or was under the influence of alcoholic beverages, a chemical substance, or a controlled substance to the extent that his or her normal faculties were impaired.

 - Was previously convicted of DUI one time

-Possible Criminal and Civil Penalties for a Second DUI Conviction
+Possible Criminal & Civil Penalties for a Second DUI Conviction

 Second DUI Conviction Outside Five Years